-The name of the iconic Empire State Building, New York has been derived from the nickname of the city of New York, the Empire State.
+The name of the iconic Empire State Building has been derived from the nickname of the city of New York, the Empire State.
 Designed by William Lamb, an architect at the Shreve, Lamb & Harmon firm, this historic monument is located on Fifth Avenue between West 33rd and 34th streets in Midtown Manhattan, New York City.
 The roof of this 102 story building stands at the height of 1250 or 381 meters and its total height including its antenna spire is 1454 or 443 meters.
 Although it has now lost its first rank to other high structures in the world, it was the tallest building when it was built in early 1931 and maintained this status for nearly four decades since its completion until its supremacy was usurped by the original World Trade Center's North Tower in 1970.
-The Empire State Building is currently the fifth tallest completed skyscraper in the United State and 25th tallest in the world.
+The Empire State Building is currently the fifth tallest completed skyscraper in the United States and 25th tallest in the world.

 Another historic monument in the USA, San Xavier Del Bac Mission is actually a church located in the Santa Cruz Valley, 9 miles (14 km) south of Tucson, Arizona.
 The picturesque white church was founded by Catholic missionary Father Eusebio Kino in 1692.
 Its construction took 14 years - starting in 1783, it was completed in 1797.
 The church, designed in Spanish Colonial architectural style and built with low-fire clay bricks and mortar, is the oldest standing structure in the state of Arizona.
 The whole building has a roof of masonry vaults.
 Once you enter the shrine, you are taken back into authentic 18th century history as you watch the idols and mural paintings reflecting a bygone era.
 The church still religiously retains its original mission of ministering to the spiritual needs of its parishioners.
 The Mission San Xavier attracts around 200,000 people annually, and the entry is free of charge.